Showing posts with label Tour Scotland Stirling. Show all posts

 Tour Scotland Video 7 Scots Royal Regiment of Scotland Marching Down Mar Place In Stirling

-Tour Scotland video of Royal Regiment of Scotland marching down Mar Place today in Stirling, Scotland.
+Tour Scotland travel video of Royal Regiment of Scotland marching down Mar Place, from the castle, on ancestry, genealogy, family history visit and trip to Stirling.
 The 7 Scots Royal Regiment of Scotland marching on part of their Freedom of the City Parade in Stirling.
 With such a rich heritage, The Royal Regiment of Scotland has inherited a wealth of Regimental music for both the Pipes and Drums and the Military Band.

 All photographs are copyright of Sandy Stevenson, Tour Scotland, and may not be used without permission.